xerial/larray/README.md

 ### Example

 In Java we cannot provide concise syntaxes as in Scala.
-Instead, use `apply` and `update` methods to read/write values in arrays.
+Instead, use `apply` and `update` methods to read/write values in an array.

 ```java
 import xerial.larray.japi.LArrayJ;